 Dear Parents, Carers & Pupils

 As you are aware Year 6 is a very busy time for the children.
-We have plenty of work to do in preparation for SATs as well as our residential visit to the Isle of Wight.
+We have plenty of learning to do in preparation for SATs, as well as our residential visit to the Isle of Wight.

 As there are lots of things to remember we have detailed below some key topics.